Eastern Upper Peninsula

 Where history and nature collide.

 Explore diverse islands, kayaking among the 36 islands of the Les Cheneaux Islands, discovering 13 unique ecosystems on Drummond Island or stepping back in time on Mackinac Island, where cars are prohibited and time stands still.
-Visit the 50 foot drop of Tahquamenon Falls, the largest waterfall in the Midwest or sample a fresh catch from Lake Superior at one of countless local fish houses in the region.
-A timeless adventure awaits in the Eastern UP.
+Visit the 50-foot drop of Tahquamenon Falls, one of the largest waterfall in the Midwest, or sample a fresh catch from Lake Superior at one of the countless local fish houses in the region.
+A timeless adventure awaits in the eastern U.P.